 Online Journalism Degrees

-If you have a passion for the written word and enjoy working within the field of communication, then a journalism degree can teach you essential skills to build a lucrative writing career.
+If you have a passion for the written word and enjoy working within the field of communication, a journalism degree can teach you essential skills to build a lucrative writing career.
 Whether you want to work in business marketing, content writing, or as an editor in a publication house, your online journalism degree will open the door to a number of exciting job opportunities.

 Careers in Journalism